inception-project/inception-doccano-sequence-editor-plugin/README.md

 Also, on the annotation page, you should be able to switch to that editor.

 If a document was imported as a HTML file, the editor should display the HTML layout of the file.

+### Requirements

+- This repository requires NodeJS 16 to build.
+- INCEpTION 29.8 or higher